maziac/DeZog/design/ZxNextInterface.md

 - do a RST 0 (this is reserved for breakpoints)
 - do a CALL 0x0000 (same reason)

 Furthermore using DivMMC has the advantage that no memory bank is used, just the one for DivMMC.
-Obviously no DivMMC prgram could be debugged.
+Obviously no DivMMC program could be debugged.

 I guess I start with a ROM version without banking and later add the DivMMC version.